mikehuntemann/9x16/03-network-attached-media/05-what-does-the-network-want.md

 All content will somehow be business-facing, with the creation of an business to influencer platform.
 As a service for businesses, targeting specific audiences. (as the old paradigm of "artistic control")

-Facebook became, after a long period of time, an enhanced, socialized and production-wise verticalized version of youtube, with the same business model and the same priniples for content creation as a means of community management.
+Facebook became, after a long period of time, an enhanced, socialized and production-wise verticalized version of youtube, with the same business model and the same principles for content creation as a means of community management.
 In parallel to that, Netflix is also doing the same, but they risk-manage their own productions by predictions through their feedback-loop with the otherwise passive audience.

 All content is measured against the underlying social graph (or relational databases), the heart and engine of Facebook (or each other platform), that makes this targeting and measurements possible in the first place.

 so how do networks behave that don't have Facebooks' social graph at its core?

-So what makes tiktok so different from the pre-existing networks?
+So what makes TikTok so different from the pre-existing networks?